Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ## Profit Tree

+We use a Merkle tree to represent the income status of all dealers.

 The key is hashed from Address, $\mathrm{A}$, Chain Id, $\mathrm{C}$, Token Address, $\mathrm{T_{A}}$:
 $$
 \mathrm{KEY}(\mathrm{A}) = \mathrm{HASH}(\mathrm{A},\mathrm{C}, \mathrm{T_{A}})